 Aerith and Bob: Often of the normal first name, strange last name variety like Candy Quackenbush, John Mischief (and all his brothers), and Christopher Carrion.
 Then there are just the strange ones, like Tropella and Izarith.

 Alien Sky: Despite seeing the antlered John Mischief and his seven brothers, the fish-human Sea Skippers, and the summoning of the Sea of Izabella, it's the unrecognizable stars in the sky that really hits home for Candy that she's in another world.

 Absolute Midnight: Anti-Villain again and with the villain in name only, with a huge portion of the Woobie.

-Apocalypse How: As of Absolute Midnight, at least a Regional Catastrophe.
+Apocalypse How: As of Absolute Midnight, at least a Class 0.
 Mater Motley releases the sacbrood, which blot out the Abarat's sky.
 The resulting darkness wakes a metric ton of Eldritch Abominations, which rampage unchecked over several of the islands.
 Thousands die.
 It's heavily implied over the course of the book that it's only going to get worse.